NCAR/mlsurfacelayer/doc/source/wrf.rst

 Adding a new machine learning parameterization to WRF
 =====================================================
 #.
-Add constants to :code:`frame/module_state_description.F` for each machine learning parameterization and ensure
+Add constants to :code:`Registry/Registry.EM_common` for each machine learning parameterization and ensure
    they do not clash with other constants for the same parameterization type.
 #.
 Modify :code:`phys/module_physics_init.F` to call the init subroutine to load your machine learning models.
 #.
 Modify :code:`phys/module_surface_driver.F` to call the machine learning surface layer parameterization subroutine.
+#.
+Edit :code:`phys/Makefile` to add the new modules to the compilation list.
+#.
+Compile WRF.